BLI White Logo

 Three-Week Summer Engineering Program

 This multiple award-winning program covers the fundamental biological knowledge necessary to develop medical technologies and devices.
 Students go over biochemistry, materials chemistry, and scientific reasoning.
 Students work with DNA via extraction and transformation into bacteria, as well as practice 3D design and 3D printing.
-Teens discuss current breakthroughs in, and also ethics and societal implications of, biophysics, biotechnology, and biomedical engineering.
+Teens discuss current breakthroughs in, and also the ethics and societal implications of, biophysics, biotechnology, and biomedical engineering.
+Biomedical engineering is a interdisciplinary field: in order to provide students with specialists in the constituent areas, a different module each week is offered.
+In past years, modules have included genetic engineering, material science/DNA science, 3D printing and CAD, and engineering/medical devices

-Students do an experiment in the Biomedical Engineering three-week program
+Students do an experiment in the Biomedical Engineering three-week summer engineering program

 More About: Awards – Research Programs – Sample Week